Proven-Paradox/shaper-system/Handbook.md

 #### Static
 You can generate small electric shocks.
 This can be subtle use of air magic, a glove that stores and releases electric charge, or something similar.
 If the electricity comes from a device, it can be assumed to always have fuel.
 You are immune to discomfort from your own Static, and the voltage generated is not enough to cause HP damage--though it can still be a painful surprise.
 This Trick can be used to power small devices or recharge batteries, but anything larger than two feet in diameter requires a dedicated power source to function continuously.
 Granted By: Elemental Attunement (Sky)

-## Signature Abilities
-Signature Abilities are abilities that have a higher impact than normal Abilities, sometimes defining how a character fights entirely.
-These abilities often scale with Hero Tier or by Attribute.
-A character may only take one Signature Ability per Hero Tier.
-Because they represent specialization in a particular fighting style, they are also more expensive to purchase and become more expensive each Hero Tier.
-Signature Abilities cannot be purchased using the free Ability granted at levels 1, 6, 11, ect.
-The cost to purchase your first Signature Ability is 5 XP, and each subsequent Signature Ability costs 5 more XP per Signature Ability already known.
-So 10 XP for the second, 15 XP for the third, and so on.
-Signature Abilities are listed below, divided up by what Attribute the Signature Ability would most benefit from.

-### Strong Signature Abilities